lexa044/dotnet-core-seed-mysql/README.md

 # dotnet-core-seed-mssql
-Build a fully functional, cloud-ready, and professional Web Api using the latest features in the .NET Core 3.1 and MySQL '8.0.15' as your database management system.
+Build a fully functional, cloud-ready, and professional Web Api using the latest features in the .NET Core 5.0 and MySQL '8.0.25' as your database management system.

 #### Features
 - Fully async for better scalability
 - Using Dapper instead of Entity Framework
 - Token Protection / Route Protection using security
 - Pagination using dapper

-### Why .NET Core 3.1 and not .NET Core 5.0 ?
-Good question!
-There is a simple answer to that.
-At the time of writing .NET Core 3.1 holds the LTS (Long-term support) title.
-However, if you want to switch to .NET Core 5.0 just change your project settings.

 ### Getting started